radhika-singh-10/DailyDSAPractice/README.md

 A collection of LeetCode questions to ace the coding interview! - Created using [LeetHub v2](https://github.com/arunbhardwaj/LeetHub-2.0)

-# Introduction
+# 📚 Data Structures and Algorithms (DSA) Repository

-Welcome to my repository of Data Structures and Algorithms (DSA) learning and daily practice questions for competitive programming.
-This repository is a comprehensive resource for anyone interested in enhancing their DSA skills and preparing for competitive programming challenges.
+Welcome to my repository of **Data Structures and Algorithms (DSA)** learning and daily practice questions for competitive programming.
+This repository is a comprehensive resource for anyone looking to enhance their DSA skills and prepare for competitive programming challenges.
+Whether you're a beginner or an experienced coder, there's something here for everyone.

-# Repository Structure
-This repository is organized into various sections to facilitate easy navigation and efficient learning:

-# 1. Daily Practice Questions

-A collection of questions that I practice daily.
-The solutions are provided with explanations for better understanding and the contributions and discussions on alternate solutions are highly encouraged.

-# 2. Data Structures and Algorithms

-- Detailed explanations and implementations of various data structures like arrays, linked lists, trees, graphs, stacks, queues, etc.
-- Each data structure is accompanied by example problems to demonstrate its application.
-- Comprehensive coverage of key algorithms, including sorting, searching, dynamic programming, divide and conquer, etc.
-- Each algorithm section includes a theoretical explanation, implementation details, and example problems.

-# 3. Resources and References

-A curated list of resources for learning DSA and competitive programming, including books, websites, online courses, and more.
-This live repo will be updated as more content is added and new learning strategies are adopted.
 Happy coding! 🚀

+---

+## 🗂️ Repository Structure

+### 1. **Daily Practice Questions**
+- A collection of questions I solve daily to stay sharp and consistent.
+- Each solution includes:
+  - Detailed explanations for better understanding.
+  - Space and time complexity analysis.
+- Contributions and discussions on alternate solutions are highly encouraged!

+---

+### 2. **Data Structures and Algorithms**
+#### **Data Structures**
+- In-depth explanations and implementations of fundamental data structures:
+  - Arrays
+  - Linked Lists
+  - Trees
+  - Graphs
+  - Stacks
+  - Queues
+  - And more!
+- Example problems are provided to demonstrate real-world applications.

+#### **Algorithms**
+- Comprehensive coverage of key algorithms:
+  - Sorting and Searching
+  - Dynamic Programming
+  - Divide and Conquer
+  - Greedy Algorithms
+  - Backtracking
+  - Graph Traversals (BFS, DFS)
+- Each algorithm includes:
+  - **Theoretical explanation**: Clear and concise concepts.
+  - **Implementation**: Step-by-step coding examples.
+  - **Example problems**: Practical use cases and solutions.

+---

+### 3. **Resources and References**
+- A curated list of valuable resources for mastering DSA and competitive programming:
+  - Recommended books 📖
+  - Popular websites 🌐
+  - Online courses 🎓
+  - Practice platforms (LeetCode, Codeforces, HackerRank, etc.)
+- This list is continuously updated as new learning strategies and tools emerge.

+---

+## 🔗 How to Use This Repository
+1. Browse through the `Daily Practice Questions` folder for consistent problem-solving.
+2. Explore the `Data Structures and Algorithms` section for foundational concepts and their implementations.
+3. Refer to the `Resources and References` for additional learning material.
+4. Feel free to contribute!
+Open discussions and alternative solutions are always welcome.

+---

+## 💡 Why This Repository?
+- Consistency: Develop a habit of solving problems daily.
+- Practical Insights: Learn DSA concepts with real-world examples.
+- Community Learning: Share knowledge and grow with fellow learners.

+---

+Stay curious, keep solving, and happy coding! 🌟

 <!---LeetCode Topics Start-->